51:5; Job 14:4.

 The ruins of the first;

 Email Poem |

-Analysis and Comments on Hymn 57
+Comments, Analysis, and Meaning on Hymn 57

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Hymn 57 here.